kube-logging/kube-logging.github.io/docs/configuration/plugins/syslog-ng-outputs/sumologic_syslog.md

 ### disk_buffer (*DiskBuffer, optional) {#sumologicsyslogoutput-disk_buffer}

 This option enables putting outgoing messages into the disk buffer of the destination to avoid message loss in case of a system failure on the destination side.
+For details, see the [Syslog-ng DiskBuffer options](../disk_buffer/).

 Default:  false